Burkino/syn-multiinstance-exec/README.md

 2) Install nodejs packages with `npm i`
 3) Start server with npm run start
 4) Open the panel at http://localhost:1350

+This needs a better design and probably more security